Driving Cultural Change Through Design Systems at Etsy

 Background

-I was brought on to lead design systems during a pivotal moment: a brand refresh and native app redesign were on the horizon and there was a growing need to unify the product experience across surfaces.
-I focused on adoption by strengthening design system guidance, supporting foundational cleanup, and creating an engagement model to build trust, increase visibility, and offer deeper design system support.
-These efforts helped align adoption with high-impact company initiatives while reinforcing systems as a core part of Etsy’s design culture and craft.
+I was brought on to lead design systems during a period of significant change.
+Etsy was preparing for a brand refresh and a native app redesign was on the horizon.
+My focus was to improve adoption of Collage by strengthening guidance, driving foundational cleanup, and evolving how the design systems team partnered with product and brand teams to create an engagement model to build trust, increase visibility, and offer deeper design system support.

 Approach